sahashemip/cu-hbn-sic-ml-potential/README.md

 ## `Defective hBN/SiC vdW Heterostructure using VASP-NEP-GPUMD`

-This project provides a guide for developing **machine learning interatomic potentials** and conducting molecular dynamics (MD) simulations with [GPUMD software](https://gpumd.org/).
+This project provides a guide for developing **machine learning interatomic potentials** and conducting molecular dynamics (MD) simulations with [GPUMD software](https://gpumd.org/), for a prototypical bilayer heterostructure composed of hexagonal boron nitride (hBN) and silicon carbide (SiC).

 The developed potential can be used to (i) assess the stability of the two-dimensional hBN/SiC heterostructure, (ii) elucidate **Si–N interlayer bond formation** triggered by a boron vacancy (*V*<sub>B</sub>), and (iii) investigate the behaviour of **Cu adatoms** on the defective hBN/SiC surface.